stefaneg/git-clone-manager/README.md

 Currently, the only command is "clone".
 Running ```gcm``` will clone all groups and projects specified in your configuration file.

+# Archived projects
+When cloning groups of projects, gcm supports cloning archived projects.
+In this case, an archive marker file is placed in the top directory of the project, and the project counts as an archived project in output.

 # To do
 - Collect statistics - how many projects processed - checked out - archived